bjf5201/bjf5201/README.md

-# Hello, I'm bjf5201 👋
+# Hello, I'm Bethany (aka bjf5201 on here) 👋

-## welcome to my workshop 👋
+## welcome to my code garden 🌱

-Welcome to my prettified GitHub profile!
+Hi!
 I'm a passionate software developer with a love for creating innovative solutions and contributing to open-source projects.
 Here's a little more about me:

-## 🚀 About Me
+## 🎙️ About Me
-- 🌱 I’m currently learning new technologies and improving my skills in full-stack development.
+- 🧐 I’m currently learning new technologies and improving my skills in full-stack development.
-- 👯 I’m looking to collaborate on open-source projects and interesting development challenges.
+- 👭🏽 I’m looking to collaborate on open-source projects and interesting development challenges.
-- 💬 Ask me about web development, Java, JavaScript, Python, cloud technologies, or human-centered development.
+- ❓ Ask me about web development, Java, JavaScript, Python, cloud technologies, or human-centered development.
-- 📫 How to reach me: [contact@bethanyfannin.com](mailto:contact@bethanyfannin.com)
+- 🗣️ How to reach me: [contact@bethanyfannin.com](mailto:contact@bethanyfannin.com)
-- ⚡ Fun facts:
+- ✨ Fun facts:
     - I did 1,000 burpees to celebrate Easter last year (& have the...rather long & boring video to prove it!)
     - Estoy aprendiendo español usando el método de entrada comprensible a través de [Dreaming Spanish](https://dreamingspanish.com/method).
     - I love being outdoors, and have hiked all throughout Western NC (but would can't wait to explore the West Coast!)